-The Oxford Education Research Symposium is a forum for presentation of papers and discourse by scholars who have a particular interest in the theory and practice of universal education.
+The Education Research Symposium is a forum for presentation of papers and discourse by scholars who have a particular interest in the theory and practice of universal education.
 You are invited to present a paper on an aspect of education research, or you may wish to attend as an observer or panel member.
 If you wish to present a paper you will be requested to submit a brief abstract for review by the Programme Committee.
 Papers presented will be subsequently peer reviewed by external readers for possible inclusion in Symposium books or as sponsored journal articles.

 For Symposium purposes the nature of education research is defined broadly encompassing the various aspects of the productive expansion of knowledge.

 Dr Kern Alexander is O’Leary Endowed Professor, University of Illinois, Urbana Champaign, author of many books and articles including the leading textbook on education law in the United States, American Public School Law, 8th Edition, Wadsworth/Cengage Learning.
 His latest book is Public School Finance; Theory and Practice, 2015, published by Routledge/Taylor Francis.
 He is Editor of the Journal of Education Finance, distributed by University of Illinois Press.